How to start wildlife photography: Plan Your First Field Shoot With Confidence

 The good news?
 You don’t need to travel far, have expensive gear, or know everything about birds to begin.

-Wildlife photography starts with curiosity, quiet observation, and a bit of gentle planning.
+Wildlife photography starts with curiosity, quiet observation, and a bit of planning.

 In this guide, I’ll walk you through how to start wildlife photography - from choosing a location and understanding animal behaviour to composing thoughtful images and practicing with confidence.